textpattern/textpattern.github.io/tags/images.md

 : Filter the images by this list of category names as defined in the Categories panel.

 `extension=".extension"`
-: Filter the images by this list of image extensions, including the leading dot.
-Example: `extension=".jpg, .png"`.
+: Filter the images by this list of image file extension(s), including the leading dot.
+Example: `extension=".avif, .jpg, .png, .webp"`.
 : **Default:** unset.

 `form="form name"`